Skip to content

 • Below this is a line where you can filter by the desired level of detail and select the sector to be displayed

-• Furthermore, the processes from all sectors for level of detail can be downloaded there
+• Furthermore, the processes from all sectors for a chosen level of detail can be downloaded as a xlsx-file

 • The resulting diagram can be zoomed in and out and the individual nodes can be moved manually by clicking on them